Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Discussion

-Our focus in this paper, epilepsy, is one of the most common neurological conditions worldwide.
+Our biomedical focus in this paper is epilepsy, one of the most common neurological conditions worldwide.
 So far, social media discourse surrounding epilepsy has been given limited attention by researchers.
-Here, we conduct an extensive study of online epilepsy discourse on four social media platforms: X, Instagram, Reddit (r/Epilepsy), and the EFA forums.
+We computed and provide KGs capturing online epilepsy discourse on four social media platforms: X, Instagram, Reddit (r/Epilepsy), and the EFA forums (Section \ref{sec:result_backbone}).
+The KGs are publicly available via our lab's GitHub\footnote{ https://github.com/CASCI-lab/SocialMediaKnowledgeGraphs}.
+These networks have already informed the study of health concerns surrounding epilepsy, from pharmacology \cite{correia2016monitoring} and outcomes \cite{wood2022small}, to human-centered design of epilepsy personal libraries\cite{min2023understanding,min2021just}, and will continue to be used by us and others to understand this multifaceted chronic disease \cite{correia2025myaura}.
 Importantly, our framework is also general and can easily be extended to study other chronic health conditions.

-In our epilepsy study, we show that the backbone-based approach to social media user filtering is a promising alternative to engagement-based approaches.
-Rather than focusing on the volume of a user's posts, the backbone-based filtering method emphasizes the quality and unique insights of user posts.
-Indeed, the backbone filter can retain low-engagement users if their posts contain important term associations, and it can remove very vocal users who do not contribute essential term associations.
-Using manually annotated Instagram posts, we confirm that posts by users who do not contribute to the backbone are more than twice as likely to post content that uses terms from our medical dictionary in a manner that is not consistent with their biomedical meaning.
+To establish the quality of the obtained epilepsy-focused cohorts, we show that the backbone-based approach to social media user filtering is a better alternative than engagement-based approaches.
+Rather than focusing on how much a user posts (volume), the metric backbone filtering method works by removing users that contribute only redundant data for any putative inferences based on shortest-paths on KGs.
+This way, it retains low-engagement users if their posts contain necessary term associations (co-mentions), and it can even remove very active users who do not co-mention any term pairs directed linked via the KG metric backbone (see Figure \ref{fig:overlap users} and section \ref{compare filter methods}).
+Furthermore, using a corpus of manually annotated Instagram posts, we confirm that users who do not contribute to the backbone have a significantly higher false positive ratio (FPR) for non-biomedical usage of medical terms compared to backbone contributors (25.6\% vs.\ 14.2\%, respectively; $p\text{-value} = 0.003$) (see Figure \ref{fig:ValPlot}).
+At the same time, the backbone filter allows us to preserve significantly more users compared to engagement filtering methods, while effectively removing users with substantially larger FPR.